Visiting Maui During COVID: What You Need To Know

 IS MAUI OPEN TO VISITORS?

-VISITING MAUI DURING COVID: IS THERE STILL A QUARANTINE REQUIREMENT ON MAUI?
+VISITING MAUI DURING COVID PANDEMIC: IS THERE STILL A QUARANTINE REQUIREMENT ON MAUI?

-Because our state does not have the authority to shut down air traffic into Hawaii, the quarantine was introduced with the intention of discouraging visitors from coming.
-In truth, we really do not want tourists coming here to quarantine for 14 days, and we do not encourage it.
+Because our state does not have the authority to shut down air traffic into Hawaii, the quarantine was initially introduced in 2020 with the intention of discouraging visitors from coming.
+In truth, we really did not want tourists coming here to quarantine, and we did not encourage it.
 And why would anyone want to do that, anyway?
-The quarantine is very restrictive, limiting the choice of places you can stay and requiring that travelers stay INSIDE their hotel room for the entire 14 days.
-Quarantined travelers are not allowed to rent a car, go grocery shopping, go to the beach or hotel pool or do anything outside of their room, except in the case of medical emergency.
-The quarantine is strictly enforced, with hefty fines and/or imprisonment for those who violate the laws.
-We take the quarantine very seriously here.
+The quarantine was very restrictive, limiting the choice of places you can stay and requiring that travelers stay INSIDE their hotel room for the entire quarantine period.
+Quarantined travelers were not allowed to rent a car, go grocery shopping, go to the beach or hotel pool or do anything outside of their room, except in the case of medical emergency.
+The quarantine was strictly enforced, with hefty fines and/or imprisonment for those who violated the laws.

 Our island borders have made it possible for us to contain and control the virus extremely well, but those borders also place us in a position of tremendous risk if the virus takes hold and spreads like wildfire across the island.
 There is literally nowhere to run.
 It could quickly overwhelm our health care system.

 As much as we in Hawaii might like to keep our doors closed and stay safe here forever in a little cocoon in the middle of the Pacific Ocean, that is simply not realistic and would be disastrous for our tourism-based economy.
-By the time we reopened to visitors in mid-October, Hawaii’s tourism industry had been closed for nearly seven months.
-Our leaders have decided we cannot just sit back and wait this out.
-We must learn to co-exist with COVID and proceed cautiously to reopen our state.
+By the time we reopened to visitors in mid-October 2020, Hawaii’s tourism industry had been closed for nearly seven months.
+It was catastrophic.
+Our leaders decided we cannot just sit back and wait this out.
+We must learn to co-exist with COVID and cautiously reopen our state to visitors.

-VISITING MAUI DURING COVID: WILL EVERYTHING BE OPEN FOR YOU TO ENJOY?
+VISITING MAUI DURING COVID PANDEMIC: WILL EVERYTHING BE OPEN FOR YOU TO ENJOY?

-Well, maybe not everything . . . but a lot of things, especially as time goes by.
+Well, maybe not everything . . . but most things.
 All beaches and parks are open.
 Most natural attractions (like Haleakala National Park) and hiking trails are open.
-Many shops, restaurants, and activities have already reopened (like Mala Ocean Tavern restaurant in Lahaina–pictured here).
+Most shops, restaurants, and activities have reopened.
+A few have closed permanently.

-The tourism closure on Maui has been extremely challenging for local businesses.
-Most have been barely hanging on, waiting for tourism to reopen, and they will be delighted to welcome you back.
-Some businesses, including a few of the large resorts, have waited to reopen a bit later in October or November, once tourism numbers have started to rebuild.
-And it’s inevitable that some businesses will not survive this crisis and will decide to close their doors for good.
-It’s an ever-evolving situation right now and we—along with you—are just waiting to see which businesses reopen and when.
+The pandemic has taken its toll on Hawaii’s tourism industry and has been extremely challenging for local businesses.
+Most have been barely hanging on, waiting for tourism to rebound, and they are now delighted to welcome you back.
+It’s inevitable, however, that some businesses will not survive this crisis and will decide to close their doors for good.
+We—along with you—are just waiting to see which businesses are able to recover and survive.

 VISITING MAUI DURING COVID: WHAT HAS CHANGED ON MAUI?